If I live, I’m the Qur'an’s servant evermore,

-I’m the dirt of Muhammad ﷺ the chosen one’s door.
+I’m the dirt of Muhammad’s door.

--Mawlana Rumi, Quatrain 1330, translation by @sharghzadeh
+—Mawlana Rumi, Quatrain 1330, translation by Muhammad Ali Mojaradi

-Rumi was a Muslim, after all, his name was ‘Mawlānā Jalāl ad-Dīn Muḥammad Rūmī.’
-He wore the turban of Islamic knowledge (‘ilm) like his father and grandfather before him.
-Despite this, many modern readers - especially those from non-Muslim societies - have come to know Rumi as a sage, a poet, a wise man, but not as a Muslim.
+Rumi was a Muslim, after all, his name was “Jalāl al-Dīn Muḥammad.”
+He wore the turban of Islamic knowledge (ʿilm) like his father and grandfather before him.
+Despite this, many modern readers—especially those from non-Muslim societies—have come to know Rumi as many things—a sage, a poet, a wise man—but not often a Muslim.
 How did this come to be?
-The story of Rumi’s divorce from Islam is not very old, but in a short time, this phenomenon has done great damage to public perception of Rumi.
+The story of Rumi’s divorce from Islam is not very old, but in a short time, this phenomenon has done great damage to the public perception of Rumi.

 There he is, the 13th century poet, or is it?

 That’s alright, it’s just a mistake by Google - but what if you wanted to read Rumi’s work?
-You click on the ‘books’ tab in the search bar:

 Or you check Amazon: